teleclimber/deno-sandbox-tests/README.md

 There can be as many of these files, local or remote, as necessary.

 If the value is a string, that string is the contents of the file.
-If it's an object the `content` key should be a string that serves this purpose.
+If it's an object it may have the following properties:
+- `content` is the contents of the file (required).

-Currently the only other key on an object that describes a file is `content_type` which is used by the dummy server to set the content type of the response.
+- `content_type` is used by the dummy remote server as the `Content-Type` of the response (default is `text/plain`).
+- `no_hit`: the test will be labeled as dangerous if `no_hit` is true and the dummy server receives a request for that file.

-Within the content of these files, special strings can be used to refer to these locations.
+Within the content of these files, special strings can be used to refer to locations.
 The test runner replaces instances of these as appropriate.

 - `$absolute` is the absolute local path of the test's directory
 - `$remote1` is the URL of the dummy remote server